jghamburg/lsb2-a-readme/README.md

 ## Tools of Interest

 As build tool I use gradle version 5.x.
 You find interesting references on setting up build files in the reference section.

+## Migration to Java 11

+Because java 8 will reach end of public support soon I started out on migration concepts from java 8 to java 11.
+This migration contains details about java module support also.